awwsmm/subway/keycloak/README.md

 - roles, and
 - users

-The code above declares our first (and only) client, called `my-confidential-client`.
+The code above declares our first client, called `my-confidential-client`.

 To clarify "users" vs. "clients" -- "users" are the actual humans using your app.
 The app itself is the "client".
 The user provides their login information to the client, which sends a request to Keycloak to verify that login information.
+This project has two clients, the backend and the frontend, each with their own Keycloak `client`.

 ---